JAIMIN-CHOKHAWALA/embedded-programming/README.md

 # embedded-programming
-Embedded-programming with Arduino and Atmel microcontrollers.
+Embedded-programming with Arduino and AVR microcontrollers.